1899 Western University of Pennsylvania football team: Swissvale Athletic Club

 Manager Edward A. Grau was able to get the Recreation Park field in playable condition for the November 10 match-up with the Swissvale Athletic Club eleven.
 Swissvale took the opening kick and marched steadily to the WUP 22-yard line.
 The WUP defense stiffened and took over on downs.
-Robinson, Crooks and Mitchell of the Western eleven were able to advance the ball to the 15-yard line of Swissvale.
-Robinson fumbled on the next play and Swissvale recovered.
+Robison, Crooks and Mitchell of the Western eleven were able to advance the ball to the 15-yard line of Swissvale.
+Robison fumbled on the next play and Swissvale recovered.
 Swissvale punted and the WUP offense again advanced the ball steadily but time ran out in the first half with the ball at midfield and the score 0–0.

 The WUP offense received the second-half kickoff and proceeded to move the ball into Swissvale territory.
-From the 12-yard line Robinson tried an end run but was pushed out of bounds at the nine.
+From the 12-yard line Robison tried an end run but was pushed out of bounds at the nine.
 Two plays later Weber was shoved over for the touchdown.
 Sterrett was successful on the goal kick after and the score was 6–0 in favor of Western U. Swissvale again kicked off and the WUP offense began another steady march down the field.
 When the WUP offense reached Swissvale's four-yard line, a slugfest broke out between WUPs' Bates and McKeever of Swissvale.
 Bates was ejected and play resumed.
 Sterrett promptly scored from the four and then missed the goal after.
 Both defenses played better for the next few possessions until darkness caused the game to be suspended a few minutes early.
 The final score read WUP 11 – Swissvale 0.

-The WUP lineup for the game against Swissvale A. C. was Chester Fisher (left end), William Mitchell (left tackle), Walter Stifel (left guard), Parke Bachman (center), Weber (right guard), John Martin (right tackle), Victor King (right end), William Cullers (quarterback), John Crooks (left halfback), Fred Robinson (right halfback), and William Sterrett (fullback).
+The WUP lineup for the game against Swissvale A. C. was Chester Fisher (left end), William Mitchell (left tackle), Walter Stifel (left guard), Parke Bachman (center), Weber (right guard), John Martin (right tackle), Victor King (right end), William Cullers (quarterback), John Crooks (left halfback), Fred Robison (right halfback), and William Sterrett (fullback).
 Emmett Bates replaced Chester Fisher at left end for the second half and was disqualified for slugging.
 He was replaced by Wesley Jones.
 James Chessrown replaced Parke Bachman at center and Malcolm McConnell replaced John Crooks at left halfback.